By: Marilyn L. Davis

 When I say, fortunately, I don’t have to wonder about new drugs that are available today.
 As my mentor said, “All drugs take you one of three places, up there, down there, or out there.”

-What Can I Endure Today and Not Use?
+What Can I Experience Today and Not Use?

-I must confess, that some days my ‘isms’ won.
+I must confess that some days my ‘isms’ won.
 I didn’t use spiritual principles, and on those days, my addiction won.
+But I was still wracking up points when I didn’t use dope.

 Keeping the Addiction Dormant